logvoyage/logvoyage/readme.md

 Open Source Log, Exception, Metrics management.

 This project is under heavy development.
 Any contributions would be appreciated.
-Before starting a feature or bugfix please create pull request.
+Before starting a feature or bugfix please create ticket.

 ```
 Documentation and docker images are coming soon.